Insurance Coverage for Outpatient Treatment

-- Drug and alcohol counseling widely depends upon the counselor or therapist you see, but costs around $100 for an hour long session
+- Drug and alcohol counseling widely depends upon the counselor or therapist you see, but costs around $100 for an hour-long session

 The prices you’ll be quoted by facilities are raw numbers, meaning that they are the numbers before insurance is applied.
 By contacting your provider to find out more about your insurance coverage you will be able to get a better estimate on your out-of-pocket cost of treatment.
-Sobriety is a priceless thing and as such, it’s worthwhile investment.
+Sobriety is a priceless thing and as such, it’s a worthwhile investment.

 Some employers cover an employee’s rehab our outpatient treatment services.
 This is courtesy of their insurance benefits as opposed to your own.
 You should ask to see if your employer has such coverage.

 Some companies will pay the entirety of the cost while others will front the bill for your stay in treatment and then deduct a portion of your paycheck once you return to work.
 Normally, this is only available for those in higher-up positions at extremely profitable corporations, but it’s worth it to ask the question.